Ready to find the perfect college degree?

 - Banquet sales coordinator

 Hospitality degrees are very common at the baccalaureate level and can be found at four-year colleges and universities.
 A hospitality degree at the bachelor’s degree level typically is usually either in administration or management.
-The administration option focuses on rooms divisions or food and beverage while the management option focuses on principles of marketing, managing rooms’ revenues, or food and beverage management.
+The administration option focuses on rooms divisions or food and beverage while the management option focuses on:

 The business administration option also offers students areas of specialization.
 Towards the end of the program, students complete internships in hospitality businesses.
 Many colleges offer hospitality programs through distance learning.
 Possible career options for graduates include: